Welcome to DrumlineWarmups.com

 Patrick's Favorite Rudimental Drumset Grooves

 This collection takes some of my favorite rudimental patterns and transforms them into high-energy, musically complex drumset grooves!
 The core idea is to take stickings and phrasing that marching percussionists already know, like paradiddles, flams, rolls, and hybrid rudiments, then flip them into creative orchestrations across the kit.Instead of just playing everything on a snare drum, these grooves split the hands between different voices, like the hi-hat and snare, hi-hat and ride, or even two different hi-hats.
-That separation creates a stereo feel and adds a layer of phrasing and texture that goes way beyond traditional rudimental practice.These aren’t just exercises, they’re meant to groove.
-The patterns are designed to be musical, with an emphasis on pocket, flow, and that feeling of surprise when a rudiment suddenly turns into a head-nodding beat.
-Many of the grooves are in straight time, but for those who want more of a challenge, I also included advanced metric modulations and subdivisions like fivelets, sevenlets, and mixed tuplets.You’ll find grooves that shift from straight 16ths into 5-note groupings over the bar, or patterns that modulate into 7s while keeping the pulse steady underneath.
-These kinds of grooves stretch your ears and hands in a really satisfying way, and they make your playing stand out.Whether you’re a drumline vet looking to bring your hands to the drumset or a kit player wanting to break out of the usual groove vocabulary, these patterns are made to inspire.
+That separation creates a stereo feel and adds a layer of phrasing and texture that goes way beyond traditional rudimental practice.Whether you’re a drumline vet looking to bring your hands to the drumset or a kit player wanting to break out of the usual groove vocabulary, these patterns are made to inspire.
 They’re technically demanding, but when they click, the musical payoff is massive.
 Marching band drummers will feel right at home, and probably wish they had a second hi-hat.

 ‼️ Eighth-Note Bass Drum Groove Study:All 256 Bass Drum Eighth-Note BACKBEAT Grooves 32+ Standard Eighth-Note BACKBEAT Grooves All 256 Bass Drum Eighth-Note HALF TIME Grooves 64+ Standard Eighth-Note HALF TIME Grooves